 The major is enhanced by RIT's reputation for using cutting-edge technology, yet is grounded in the traditional reporting and writing skills needed by professional journalists.
-The major prepares students for a converged digital media world.
+The journalism degree prepares students for a converged digital media world.
 They learn the conceptual and practical skills demanded by the digital newsroom through a combination of journalism, communication, and applied professional courses, along with a professional core of courses.
+Students are also required to complete one block of cooperative education experience.

 Plan of study